edgarfinn/Redux-Basic-Reference/README.md

   }
 }

-// whatever is returned from this function
+// STATE-MAPPING FUNCTION
-// will show as props in BookList const mapStateToProps = (state) => {
+// whatever is returned from this function will show as props in BookList const mapStateToProps = (state) => {
   return {
     // whatever key being referenced here